 How to Send Emails to Very Busy People (and a Case Study Teardown)

 If I were to make a list of my personal superpowers, it would include things like finding the best diners in a city, seeing opportunities being left by others, and actually getting in the door with anybody.
+I have built a library of email scripts around these skills.

 For me, the ability to send emails that work and get replies from Very Busy People essentially built the beginning of my career and has taken me to a place where I can pursue any path I would want to.